Graham's 61-footer at the buzzer leads Pelicans past Thunder

 Oklahoma City’s Shai Gilgeous-Alexander had just hit an off-balance 30-footer to tie the score with 2.3 seconds remaining.
 The Pelicans inbounded to Graham, who launched the ball from near the 3-point arc on the other end of the floor to win it.

 Gilgeous-Alexander led the Thunder with 33 points.
-Josh Giddey and Kenrich Williams each scored 17 points and Mike Muscala added 16 for the Thunder.
+Williams and Josh Giddey each scored 17 points and Mike Muscala added 16 for the Thunder.

 Oklahoma City led 102-100 in the fourth quarter before three straight baskets by Ingram put the Pelicans in front.